Skip to content

 Despite the effectiveness of CBT for hoarding disorder, a substantial number of hoarding disorder cases remain clinically impaired by their hoarding symptoms after treatment.

 Regarding medication treatment, studies of hoarding disorder psychopharmacology have been small and open-label, which limit the conclusions that can be drawn from this literature.
 To date, there are no controlled trials to support efficacy.
 Despite this, there is some evidence of benefit from paroxetine, venlafaxine extended-release, amphetamine salts, methylphenidate, methylphenidate extended-release, and atomoxetine.
 There are no data on comparative efficacy between these drugs.
-These drugs should be considered only after better proven treatments—including cognitive behavioral therapy for hoarding disorder—have been attempted.
+These drugs should be considered only after better proven treatments—including CBT for hoarding disorder—have been attempted.
 For some people, medications are helpful and may bring improvement in symptoms.

 If you or someone you know is experiencing symptoms of hoarding disorder, contact your doctor or mental health professional.
 In some communities, public health agencies can assist in addressing problems of hoarding and getting help for individuals affected.
 In some instances, it may be necessary for public health or animal welfare agencies to intervene.